openvm-org/openvm/docs/specs/db/design.md

 There are two options for how the verification functions are implemented:

 1. The verification function is fully dynamic, so the Database VM program code is independent of what execution opcodes are used and the entire framework is context free.
 The verification function will take the execution opcode's verifying key as a dynamic input and compute `hash(vkey)`.
 It then either checks `hash(vkey)` is in some static list or keeps a dynamic list of all vkeys used, which will need to be exposed as a public commitment.
 2. The verification function treats each execution vkey as a compile-time constant.
-Explicitly this means a call to `execution_opcode` in the dataframe operation is really a call to the `verify_stark(execution_opcode_vkey, _)` function ([implementation](https://github.com/axiom-crypto/afs-prototype/blob/264d6a5b59451253ece37a8ddc0f52d1eb378cb0/recursion/src/stark/mod.rs#L128)) where `execution_opcode_vkey` is known at compile time and hardcoded into the function code.
+Explicitly this means a call to `execution_opcode` in the table operation is really a call to the `verify_stark(execution_opcode_vkey, _)` function ([implementation](https://github.com/axiom-crypto/afs-prototype/blob/264d6a5b59451253ece37a8ddc0f52d1eb378cb0/recursion/src/stark/mod.rs#L128)) where `execution_opcode_vkey` is known at compile time and hardcoded into the function code.
 This approach likely has better performance than the fully universal approach.

-Since the implementation of a dataframe operation should be able to specify the exact execution opcodes it will call, it is more optimal to use Option 2.
+Since the implementation of a table operation should be able to specify the exact execution opcodes it will call, it is more optimal to use Option 2.

-We have described how a dataframe operation is implemented as a function in the Database VM, with execution opcode calls being themselves function calls to STARK verification functions.
+We have described how a table operation is implemented as a function in the Database VM, with execution opcode calls being themselves function calls to STARK verification functions.
 Observe that to prove the execution of this function in the Database VM, we require as input all STARK proofs of the execution opcode STARKs called by the function.
 We discuss how these are obtained in a maximally parallel fashion below.

-#### Physical Dataframe Operation Unrolling
+#### Cryptographic Table Operation Unrolling

 Each execution opcode should have a backend implementation that can be run separately from the STARK proving.
-We call this the **physical implementation**.
-This physical implementation can be separate from any trace generation and operates on physical pages.
+We call this the **cryptographic implementation**.
+This cryptographic implementation can be separate from any trace generation and operates on cryptographic pages.
-The only functional requirement on physical implementation is that it generates the output physical page from the input physical pages according to the physical page operation spec.
+The only functional requirement on cryptographic implementation is that it generates the output cryptographic page from the input cryptographic pages according to the cryptographic page operation spec.

-Each dataframe operation needs to have an unrolled physical implementation.
+Each table operation needs to have an unrolled cryptographic implementation.
 This is a backend implementation with async scheduling purely designed for backend performance.
-It will need to generate its own execution plan tree and async call the physical implementations of the necessary execution opcodes.
-(We call it unrolled because while the dataframe operation in the Database VM operates on page directories, the physical implementation operates on physical pages within physical dataframes.)
+It will need to generate its own execution plan tree and async call the cryptographic implementations of the necessary execution opcodes.
+(We call it unrolled because while the table operation in the Database VM operates on page directories, the cryptographic implementation operates on cryptographic pages within cryptographic tables.)

-The dataframe operation's physical implementation must output a log of all execution opcodes called, together with the **input and output** physical pages from their physical implementations.
+The table operation's cryptographic implementation must output a log of all execution opcodes called, together with the **input and output** cryptographic pages from their cryptographic implementations.

-We will collect the STARK proofs of all execution opcodes needed in a dataframe operation in a fully offline fashion: given the dataframe operation, we execute its unrolled physical implementation on physical dataframes offline, ahead of any proving.
+We will collect the STARK proofs of all execution opcodes needed in a table operation in a fully offline fashion: given the table operation, we execute its unrolled cryptographic implementation on cryptographic tables offline, ahead of any proving.
-The resulting logs will contain the input and output physical pages of all execution opcode physical implementations.
+The resulting logs will contain the input and output cryptographic pages of all execution opcode cryptographic implementations.

 We will generate STARK proofs of these execution opcodes fully in parallel.

 1. Each execution opcode operates on committed pages.
-The opcode's physical implementation log supplies the physical page associated to the committed page.
-As part of proof generation, we run the `page_commit` function on the input physical pages to generate the input committed pages.
+The opcode's cryptographic implementation log supplies the cryptographic page associated to the committed page.
+As part of proof generation, we run the `page_commit` function on the input cryptographic pages to generate the input committed pages.

-The above approach results in the least scheduling complexity and best parallel proving latency as it removes execution opcode dependency considerations from dataframe operation.
+The above approach results in the least scheduling complexity and best parallel proving latency as it removes execution opcode dependency considerations from table operation.
 An alternative approach, which gives better overall cost (measured in terms of total serial proving time) is:

-2. The dataframe operation either: (a) specifies a special proving scheduler or (b) automatically creates the scheduling DAG from the physical implementation.
+2. The table operation either: (a) specifies a special proving scheduler or (b) automatically creates the scheduling DAG from the cryptographic implementation.
 Using either of these approaches, the scheduler creates a DAG for proving execution opcode STARKs, where the output committed page from opcode A is directly passed as the input committed page to opcode B. The scheduler then proves the STARKs in topological order.

 We default to Option 1.

 ### Full Query Execution

-We have described how to construct dataframe operations in a Database VM together with unrolled physical implementations.
-Using this framework, the full execution of a query can be expressed as a Database VM program which makes calls to dataframe operations.
-The query execution program is a serial traversal of the logical plan tree, from leaves to root, where dataframe operations are called as functions.
+We have described how to construct table operations in a Database VM together with unrolled cryptographic implementations.
+Using this framework, the full execution of a query can be expressed as a Database VM program which makes calls to table operations.
+The query execution program is a serial traversal of the logical plan tree, from leaves to root, where table operations are called as functions.

 To summarize, at the end we will have a function for query execution with inputs consisting of in-memory page directories and query input values, and output consisting of a page directory.
-To complete query execution, the query execution program must compute `df_commit(input_page_dir[i])` for all input page directories and `df_commit(output_page_dir)` and expose these dataframe commitments as public values.
+To complete query execution, the query execution program must compute `df_commit(input_page_dir[i])` for all input page directories and `df_commit(output_page_dir)` and expose these table commitments as public values.
 It must also compute `hash(query_input_values)` and expose it as a public value.

 - An important detail is that the explicit calls to `df_commit` are only done on the inputs and outputs of the full query.
-The intermediate dataframes that arise within the query execution are all handled via the VM's memory architecture.
+The intermediate tables that arise within the query execution are all handled via the VM's memory architecture.

 Since the Database VM has continuations, the query execution program can have variable unbounded